You won’t believe how delicious this Sweet Potato Bread is! It may sound unusual, but this easy to make treat is so tasty it’s absolutely addictive.

 You won’t be able to resist this deliciously spiced, cut and come again loaf!

 Serve Sweet Potato Bread simply sliced or spread with butter for breakfast or at tea time.
-It’s also wonderful for dessert, served with whipped cream or ice cream and a little sprinkle of ginger.
+Or serve with whipped cream or ice cream and a little sprinkle of ginger for a decadent dessert.

 - 2 cups sugar